National-Composites-Centre/CompoST/_sources/Logic.rst.txt

 When an object is invalidated by a new stage, the old object's `active` property should be changed to `False` (it is `True` on default).
 The example of this is a Wrinkle found in a ply, that was fixed by subsequent operation.
 In this case it may be desirable to keep the Wrinkle stored for traceability, to to de-activate the object to indicate it no longer affects the part.

 To define `Stage` the default object `Stage` can be used, with majority  of information being stored in reference documents.
-However, it is assumed that companies might want to create specific `Stage` objects that can then be reused for multiple parts.
-These bespoke objects should be stored in local version of `CompositeStandard`.
+However, each stage will likely need bespoke parameters stored, this is what the 'stageParameters' dictionary, which is fully defined by user.

 Edge of Part
 ------------